shanejansen/touchstone/README.md

 ### `/touchstone.yml`
 [Example](./examples/java-spring/touchstone/touchstone.yml)
 Your services and their monitored dependencies are defined here.
 Default values should be enough in most cases.
- * `host:` - Default: localhost.
-The host where your services/Docker are running.
  * `services:` - Each service included in your Touchstone tests is defined here.
    * `name:` - Default: unnamed-service.
 The name of the service.
    * `tests:` - Default: ./tests.
 The path to Touchstone tests for this service.
-   * `host:` - Default: parent host.
-Fine-grained host control per service.
    * `port:` - Default: 8080.
 The port used for this service.
    * `dockerfile:` - Default: N/A. Used to containerize the service during `touchstone run`.
 If you are only running Touchstone locally, this can be omitted.
+   * `docker_options` - Default: N/A. Additional [Docker options](https://docs.docker.com/engine/reference/commandline/run/#options) to apply to your container.
    * `availability_endpoint:` - Default: N/A. Used to determine when the service is healthy so tests can be executed.
 A HTTP status `2xx` must be returned from the endpoint to be considered healthy.
    * `num_retries:` - Default: 20.
 The number of times Touchstone will try to successfully call the `availability_endpoint`.
    * `seconds_between_retries:` - Default: 5.
 The number of seconds between each retry.